Baphomet42/Data-Packs/README.md

     + Debug options supply commands to delete large numbers of equipment
 + *Zones*
     + Automate a wide variety of features when a player enters the zone's hitbox
-    + Zones have two modes, Load and Trigger
+    + Zones have three modes: Load, Trigger, and Death
         + Load Zones update the player's level
             + The zone will reset both the previous and current level, unless the player level already matches the zone level
                 + This makes sure the level won't reset just by walking back into the zone